To use our advanced search functionality (to search for terms in specific content), please use syntax such as the following examples:

-Prove it straight from your Bible's own pages
+Prove it straight from your Bible's own pages!

 Military alliances, balances of power, leagues of nations, all in turn failed, leaving the only path to be the way of the crucible of war.
 The utter destructiveness of war now blocks out this alternative.
 We have had our last chance.
-If we will not devise some greater and more equitable system, our Armageddon will be at our door.
-The problem basically is theological and involves a spiritual recrudescence [renewal] and improvement of human character that will synchronize with our almost matchless advances in science, art, literature and all material and cultural developments of the past two thousand years.
-It must be of the spirit if we are to save the flesh."
+If we will not devise some greater and more equitable system, Armageddon will be at our door.
+The problem basically is theological and involves a spiritual recrudescence [renewal] and improvement of human character that will synchronize with our almost matchless advances in science, art, literature, and all material and cultural developments of the past 2,000 years.
+It must be of the spirit if we are to save the flesh (emphasis added).